Index

 - Click the arrow to the left of the name to start defining conditions.

-- Select a group from the Group drop-down list.
+- Click Conditions and select a group from the Group drop-down list.
 When you select a group, a new drop-down list will appear.
 Select a Field from this list.

 - Fill in the additional fields/drop-down lists that appear after the field selection.
 These fields or drop-down lists vary according to the group and the field that you selected.